 Step 3: Make the mattress

 Once the bed platform was built we bought a 4 inch full-size memory foam mattress on Amazon.
+It was the perfect thickness because it is extremely comfortable without being too thick.

 Our Honda SUV is not perfectly square so we had to cut the mattress to fit the shape of our car.
 We also cut the mattress in three parts and sowed them loosely together through the mattress cover sheet so we could fold the mattress during the day.